UgurhanK/BaseBuilder/README.md

 - [x] Block Interaction
   - [x] Player Can Move Props With Using [E]
   - [x] Player Can Rotate Props With Using [R]
-  - [x] The player Can Lock The Prop When Player First Press[E] And No Other One Can Interact With That Block
+  - [x] Player Can Lock The Prop When Player First Press[E] And No Other One Can Interact With That Block
 - [ ] SHOP (TODO)
 ## Install
 1. Install Metamod:Source and Counter Strike Sharp.